paganini2008/chaconne/README.md

 # Chaconne Project
 ### a lightweight distributed task scheduling framework
-Chaconne is a lightweight distributed task scheduling framework written in Java based on spring boot framework.
-Adding chaconne component to your system can help you build a distributed task cluster very quickly.
+Chaconne is a lightweight distributed task scheduling framework written in Java based on springboot framework.
+Reference chaconne components to your system can help you build a distributed task cluster very quickly.

 ### Two cluster deployment modes of chaconne
 1. Decentralized deployment mode